- What is a doula again?

 1. What is a doula again?

-Doulas provide continuous support for the whole family through pregnancy, birth and the early days of parenthood.
-Filling a role that new mothers and families have always needed, we are there to listen, give confidence and not judge.
-Offering flexible, practical and emotional support we work in women’s own homes as well as in hospitals throughout the UK.
+Doulas typically provide continuous support through pregnancy, birth, and early parenthood.
+In a role that new mothers and families have always needed, we listen, boost confidence, and never judge.
+Offering flexible, practical and emotional support, we work in women’s own homes, MLUs, and hospitals.

-A wide variety of women and families (from different communities, with different needs and planning all kinds of birth) hire doulas.
-We work with new parents who make a diverse range of parenting choices and believe there is a doula out there for every woman.
+A variety of women and families hire doulas.
+We work with new parents who make a diverse range of parenting choices, and we believe there is a doula out there for every woman.

 2. Is it like a midwife?

-Doulas are usually experienced women who have completed some basic training.
-We do not offer clinical skills and are not medically trained.
+Doulas are trained women whose strengths are holding space and emotional support.
+We do not offer clinical skills or give advice and recommendations, and we are not medically trained.

 3. What does the word ‘doula’ mean?

 It is from ancient Greek, and translates to ‘a woman who serves’.
 That’s spot on, but the word doula gets a bit clunky, and leads to other words such as doulaed and doulaing, which never quite sounds right!

 Doulas support women and families in all situations, who have different kinds of births and make a wide range of parenting choices.
 The services provided by a doula vary according to the needs of those she is working with, but generally we listen, support you to explore your rights and options to make informed decisions, and provide information, and continuous emotional and practical support.

 Birth doulas provide continuous support through pregnancy, labour and birth, and the immediate postnatal time.